 I have been an independent

 artist my entire life.
-My mother was a writer who owned a coffeehouse in the 60's and my father was a theater director so musicians,
+My mother was a writer who wrote the television

+a coffeehouse in the 60's and my step-father was a gay theater

 University in Toronto, Ontario, I decided to continue my artistic